avgoncharov/jb.test.v2/README.md

 * Packages that were registered in the system but deleted from output folder (so far it's ~/Pkgs/Output) are deleted from the system

 ##### Deploying and configuration
-At deploying to IIS it is necessary to specify connection string to MSSQL database in which packages information will be saved.
+At deploying to IIS it is necessary to specify connection string to MSSQL database in which packages information will be saved to.